 Calculate theoretical and empirical cumulative probabilities (quantiles) of log2FC per group

-Perform Kruskal Wallis test of significance in difference of mean between groups
+Perform ANOVA one-way test of significance in difference of mean between groups

 Plot CDF plots and boxplot with significance testing results